Stormont Opposition motion expresses ‘shame’ at repeated devolution collapses

 The first motion also calls for an apology to public sector workers for years of suspension, and another motion calls for the swift resolution to pay negotiations for those workers who staged a major strike in January.

+On Monday afternoon the first motion was defeated by 47 votes to 33, with Sinn Fein and DUP MLAs voting against, and SDLP, Alliance and UUP voting for it.

-No ministers were present in the chamber for the proposing of the first motion, which Mr O’Toole described as an “insult to the chamber”.
+No ministers were in the chamber for the proposing of the first motion and debate, which Mr O’Toole described as an “insult to the chamber”.

 Opening his proposal, Mr O’Toole told MLAs: “We cannot pretend the public trust in the very idea of this Assembly and Executive have not been profoundly damaged, they have.